What optical materials work best in the IR (infrared)?

 The below chart shows the transmission ranges of the most commonly used IR materials

-IR glass transmission chart, Infrared glass transmission, what glass is best for IR, IR optical glassIR grade fused silica is virtually free of OH-ions providing superior transmittance at the 2.7μm wavelength “water band” region where standard UV grade fused silica absorbs light.
+IR glass transmission chart, Infrared glass transmission, what glass is best for IR, IR optical glassIR fused silica is virtually free of OH-ions providing superior transmittance at the 2.7μm wavelength “water band” region where standard UV grade fused silica absorbs light.
 The low OH content (<1 ppm) expands the overall usable range of fused silica to 3.6 microns.
 As with other fused silica designations, IR grade also shares the same outstanding homogeneity, bubble characteristics, low coefficient of thermal expansion, and chemical resistance.

 Sapphire crystal (Al2O3) is an optimal choice due to its mechanical strength, scratch resistance, and its hardness which is second only to diamond.
 It is used in ultraviolet (UV) and visible wavelengths beginning around 150nm and also performs well in IR to around 5µm.
 The downside to sapphire is the high material and processing costs.